Kolkata Decoded (Part 3 & 4): Roads That Shape Kolkata — Expansion, Identity & Growth Corridors

 These are Kolkata’s true growth corridors:

-1. Northern Airport Corridor — Jessore Road
+Northern Airport Corridor — Jessore Road

 Dum Dum → Airport → Madhyamgram → Barasat

-• Driven by air connectivity and logistics
+• Driven by air connectivity, logistics, and suburban expansion

-2. Eastern IT Corridor — Salt Lake to New Town (Rajarhat)
+Eastern IT Corridor — Salt Lake to New Town (Rajarhat)

 Kolkata’s modern economic engine

-3. Western Gateway — Howrah Corridor
+Western Gateway — Howrah Corridor

 Howrah → Shibpur → Santragachi

-• Logistics and rail gateway
+• Logistics and rail gateway connecting to national networks

-4. South-West Development Corridor — Diamond Harbour Road
+South-West Development Corridor — Diamond Harbour Road

 Behala → Thakurpukur → Joka

-• Metro-led transformation
+• Metro-led transformation and residential expansion

-5. Southern Expansion Belt — NSC Bose Road
+Southern Expansion Belt — NSC Bose Road

 Garia → Narendrapur → Baruipur